Identifiability of Potentially Degenerate Gaussian Mixture Models With Piecewise Affine Mixing

-Published: 03 Feb 2026, Last Modified: 03 Feb 2026AISTATS 2026 PosterEveryoneRevisionsBibTeXCC BY 4.0
+Published: 03 Feb 2026, Last Modified: 02 May 2026AISTATS 2026 PosterEveryoneRevisionsBibTeXCC BY 4.0

 TL;DR: We provide a series of identififiability results from observations only when assuming the latent variables follows potentially degenerate Gaussian mixture models with piecewise affine mixing functions.

 Abstract: Causal representation learning (CRL) aims to identify the underlying latent variables from high-dimensional observations, even when variables are dependent with each other.
 We study this problem for latent variables that follow a potentially degenerate Gaussian mixture distribution and that are only observed through the transformation via a piecewise affine mixing function.
 We provide a series of progressively stronger identifiability results for this challenging setting in which the probability density functions are ill-defined because of the potential degeneracy.
-For identifiability up to permutation, scaling and translation, we leverage a sparsity regularization on the learned representation.
+For identifiability up to permutation and scaling, we leverage a sparsity regularization on the learned representation.
 Based on our theoretical results, we propose a two-stage method to estimate the latent variables by enforcing sparsity and Gaussianity in the learned representations.
 Experiments on synthetic and image data highlight our method’s effectiveness in recovering the ground-truth latent variables.

 Submission Number: 567